 Looking bewildered, Lucius muttered, "So…not a Slytherin."

-They walked down the narrow, unadorned corridor, passing small bedrooms, which had, at one time, been used by human servants.
+They walked down the narrow, unadorned hallway, passing small bedrooms, which had, at one time, been used by human servants.
 Snuggles stayed close beside Lucius, so close he would, on occasion, whip Lucius's leg with his tail.
 The stinging hits irritated Lucius, but he understood Snuggles was nervous and the hits were simply accidents.

 Snuggles thought for a moment before jumping and landing lightly within the large oval enclosure.

 Lucius turned on the water and used a sprayer to wet Snuggles' fur.
-From a silver tray of neatly organized toiletries, he picked a crystal bottle and poured clear oil along Snuggles' back.
+From a silver tray of neatly organised toiletries, he picked a crystal bottle and poured clear oil along Snuggles' back.
 After rubbing in the oil, he took up a comb and went to work loosening caked on dirt and untangling any knots.

 Snuggles sneezed, sending small clumps of tiny bubbles into the air.